-The Statement of Cash Flows
+The Statement of Cash Flow

-The statement of cash flows classifies the changes in the cash account, which have occurred through operating, investing, and financing activities.
-It is important to understand that the income statement summarizes the changes in the net assets of the business that occurred in the balance sheet as a result of operating activities during the period covered.
-Net income represents the change in net assets, that is revenue minus expenses and losses.
+The SCF classifies the changes in a company’s cash account that have occurred through its operating, investing, and financing activities.
+It is important to distinguish this from the income statement, which summarizes changes in the net assets of the business as a result of operating activities during the period covered by the balance sheet.
+Net income represents the change in net assets (revenue minus expenses and losses).
 Hence, net income is not equal to cash flow.

+The SCF simply tracks how much cash the company spent and how much it received under three categories: operating activities, investing activities, and financing activities.
+It reports the net change in cash within each category of activity.

-The Statement of Shareholder’s Equity
+The Statement of Changes in Shareholders’ Equity

-The Statement of Changes in Shareholders’ Equity is where you will often find the details of the components of other comprehensive income, along with all other changes in shareholder’s equity accounts.
+The statement of changes in shareholders’ equity details the components of other comprehensive income and other changes in shareholder’s equity accounts.

+For the purposes of this unit, the most important point about the statement of changes in equity is how it links the statement of income and the balance sheet.
+It is governed by two key equations:

+Shareholders’ equity = Common stock + Retained earnings

+This equation says that equity comes from two sources.
+The first source is common stock, which is the cash that investors paid in directly when they first bought their shares of ownership (stock) from the business.
+Common stock is often called paid–in capital.
+The second source is retained earnings, which is the amount of profit that has been earned but which the owners did not pay out to themselves.
+Retained earnings are often called earned capital.

-Links Between Financial Statements
+Links between Financial Statements

-The relationship (i.e., articulation) between the four financial statements is a central component of the accounting system.
-The four notable linkages are as follows (Hanlon et al., 2020):
+The relationship between the four financial statements is a central component of the accounting system.
+The key links are as follows (Hanlon et al., 2020):

 The balance sheet presents the company’s resources and obligations at a specific point in time.
-The other statements are cash flow statements that describe changes in important parts of the balance sheet over a period of time.
+The other statements are those that describe changes in important parts of the balance sheet over a period of time.

-The cash flow statement “links the beginning and ending cash in the balance sheet” (p.
+The SCF “links the beginning and ending cash in the balance sheet” (Hanlon et al., 2020, p.
 15).

-The income statement provides the net income of the firm, which provides the link between the beginning and ending retained earnings in the statement of changes in equity.
+The income statement provides the net income of the firm, which links the beginning and ending retained earnings in the statement of changes in equity.

 The statement of changes in equity links the beginning and ending equity in the balance sheet.

-The following illustrates the linkages among the financial statements.
+The figure below illustrates the links between the financial statements.

 How Recognition Links the Elements of Financial Statements